-(Long-time CC Contributor David Saunders is taking on the next Cars Of A Lifetime series) I was always a firm believer that one’s first car should be something special.
+(David Saunders has owned a remarkable series of cars, so we’re going to take a second look at them.
+This series first ran in early 2014) I was always a firm believer that one’s first car should be something special.
 I had grand visions of cruising with the top down in a classic MGB or prowling the streets in a gen2 Camaro with a fire-breathing V8.
 But youthful dreams all-too-often fail to materialize.
 So when I ended up with the old family hand-me-down, I was initially disappointed.
 But I got over myself and realized it had a gobs of character and made for a vantastic first vehicle.

 I literally counted down the years until I could get my license and a vehicle of my own.
 Even at elementary school age I tried to convince my father to let me have a junk car, just to have and tinker with in the backyard.
 Not surprisingly I didn’t get anywhere with that one.
 Unfortunately, I come from a long line of non-car people who view vehicles merely as transportation at best, and an unnecessary financial burden at worst.

 So it wasn’t exactly a great shock that once I got my full license there was strong resistance to any car purchase as a follow-up.
 My father is also an accountant, so it had to be justified against a quantifiable need.
 Need to get to school?
 Great!
 Here is a bus pass.
 Want to drive across the city to see a friend?
 Well you can borrow the family’s second car if it is currently unused.
 I had to concede that I didn’t in fact need a car but I still wanted one in a bad way.